hansec/autocomplete-fortran/README.md

 # autocomplete-fortran package [![Package version](https://img.shields.io/apm/v/autocomplete-fortran.svg?style=flat-square)](https://atom.io/packages/autocomplete-fortran) [![Plugin installs](https://img.shields.io/apm/dm/autocomplete-fortran.svg?style=flat-square)](https://atom.io/packages/autocomplete-fortran)

+## Warning: this package is now deprecated

+This package is no longer being updated.
+It has been replaced by the [ide-fortran](https://atom.io/packages/ide-fortran) package, which has improved functionality via common [IDE support in Atom](https://ide.atom.io/).

+## Description

 This package provides autocomplete suggestions and "Go To Declaration" support for FORTRAN code using [autocomplete-plus](https://atom.io/packages/autocomplete-plus).

 *Note:* This package is experimental.
 If you find any bugs or if there are any missing features you would like please open an [issue](https://github.com/hansec/autocomplete-fortran/issues).